Aliona83/amazing-fountain/README.md

  ## Testing
  ***

-The site had been tested in Chrome,Firefox without noticable trouble.
+The site had been tested in Chrome, and Firefox without noticeable trouble.
 The site was tested on numerous devices and it worked well on all.
-The devices used for testing were a ASUS Vivobook Laptop, an iMac, an iphone 11 iphone 6 and a Samsung s22.
+The devices used for testing were an ASUS Vivobook Laptop, an iMac, an iPhone 11 iPhone 6 and a Samsung s22.
  * No issues found
     * Home page validator